AmitKumar0906/Agentic_a_Amit/Team_Rohit/Readme.md

-This directory is lead by Rohit.
+This directory is lead by Rohit Mukhi.
 The collaborators to this directory are:
   1) Ankush Saha
   2) Arpit Mishra